 Alcohol abuse destroys lives.
 In fact, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) cites alcohol as the third most preventable cause of death in the United States.
 More than 88,000 people a year die from alcohol-related causes, making it one of our country’s most significant public health issues.
 According to WebMD, “alcohol plays a role in at least half of all serious trauma injuries and deaths from burns, drownings, and homicides.
 It’s also involved in four out of 10 fatal falls and traffic crashes, as well as suicides.”

-The adverse physical and mental health impacts from alcohol abuse are significant.
-The physical effects of large quantities of or long-term abuse of alcohol contribute to life-threatening conditions like stroke, heart disease, liver disease and diabetes.
+The adverse physical and mental health impacts of alcohol abuse are significant.
+The physical effects of large quantities of or long-term abuse of alcohol contribute to life-threatening conditions like stroke, heart disease, liver disease, and diabetes.
 Alcohol abuse can trigger anxiety, depression, and suicidal thoughts and actions.
 Its effects are many, and often deadly.

 What is alcohol use disorder?

 What experts use to call alcohol abuse, alcoholism, or alcohol dependency they now refer to as alcohol use disorder (AUD).
 A person often receives an AUD diagnosis when they cannot stop using alcohol even in the face of negative consequences, including serious problems at home, work, and school, as well as legal and financial issues.
 The person abusing alcohol often refuses to recognize there is a problem, or, if they do recognize the issue, they feel incapable of stopping the behavior.